Kyle Rittenhouse: Political internship offers, namesake bills, and politics

 Rittenhouse has been publicly offered multiple internships, all by Republican lawmakers.
 On November 17, 2021, two days before the jury's decision, Florida House Representative Matt Gaetz offered him an internship.
 In response, Arizona House Representative Paul Gosar tweeted he would arm-wrestle Gaetz for the chance to have Rittenhouse as an intern.
 On the day the jury found Rittenhouse not guilty on all charges, North Carolina House Representative Madison Cawthorn offered Rittenhouse an internship.
 During an appearance on Newsmax, Colorado House Representative Lauren Boebert responded to Cawthorn's offer and challenged Cawthorn, who is bound to a wheelchair, to "a sprint" to employ Rittenhouse as an intern.
 In response to Gaetz, Gosar, and Cawthorn offering the internships, Missouri House representative Cori Bush called for their expulsion, tweeting "Not only do these members fuel violence.
 Now they're actively recruiting someone whose sole qualification is killing people standing up for Black lives and getting away with it."

 At least two laws, a bill, and a proclamation have been proposed in different states which have been named after Rittenhouse.
 In November 2021, U.S. House representative from Georgia Marjorie Taylor Greene introduced the Kyle H. Rittenhouse Congressional Gold Medal Act (H.R.6070) during the 117th United States Congress.
 The bill, which would award Rittenhouse the Congressional Gold Medal, had no co-sponsors.
 Taylor Greene said, "Kyle Rittenhouse deserves to be remembered as a hero who defended his community, protected businesses, and acted lawfully in the face of lawlessness.
 I'm proud to file this legislation to award Kyle Rittenhouse a Congressional Gold Medal."

-In November 2021, Oklahoma Senate Representative Nathan Dahm introduced Senate Bill 1120, called "Kyle's Law".
+In November 2021, Oklahoma state Senator Nathan Dahm introduced Senate Bill 1120, called "Kyle's Law".
 The bill states if a defendant is charged with murder, but is found not guilty due to justifiable homicide, the state must reimburse them.
 A modified version of the bill passed out of the Senate Judiciary Committee with a majority Republican party-line 7–3 vote in February 2022.

 In January 2022, Tennessee State Representative Bruce Griffey introduced HB1769, also known as "Kyle's Law".
 The Hill said the law "would require the state to reimburse defendants found not guilty of homicide charges due to self-defense."
 Griffey additionally proposed a proclamation be created in honor of Rittenhouse, saying he "deserves to be recognized as a hero."